Joe-Wild/Facial-Emotion-Detection/README.md

 Key Findings from the Analysis:

-**EfficientNet** with transfer learning is the best solution.
+**EfficientNet** with transfer learning is one the most efficient solutions.

-Among the evaluated models, EfficientNet demonstrated superior performance in facial emotion recognition tasks compared to classical CNNs, VGG16, and ResNet architectures.
+Among the evaluated models, EfficientNet demonstrated good and fast performance in facial emotion recognition.

+Models tried: classical CNNs, VGG16, EfficientNet and ResNet architectures.

 **Model Architecture:** EfficientNet-B0